BYLAWS OF THE CW OPERATORS’ CLUB

 3. Robert’s Rules of Order, Simplified

-L. Insofar as practical, Directors and Officers are to be chosen from different continents as follows: There shall be one Director from North America, one from Europe, and one from South America, Africa, Asia or Oceania.
-Officers shall be chosen from at least two continents.
+L. Insofar as practical, Directors and Offices are to be chosen from different continents as follows: There should be one Director from North America, one from Europe, one from South America, one from Africa, one from Asia, and one from Oceania.
+Officers should be chosen from at least two continents.

 M. The Secretary shall conduct the elections utilizing electronic means and allowing sufficient advance notice to permit participation by members.
 Elections will occur in November of each year with newly elected officers and Directors assuming office on January 1.